cloud-gov/cg-site/content/docs/getting-started/accounts.md

 {{% /govcloud %}}

 {{% eastwest %}}

-In the East/West environment, your cloud.gov account has a username and password.
+Your cloud.gov account has a username and password.
 You can [reset your own password](https://login.cloud.gov/forgot_password).
 {{% /eastwest %}}

 ### Deployer accounts